sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-262/final-project.md

     - etc

 ### 5. Third-party library
-Create a proof-of-concept example on your site using a third-party library not covered in class.
+Create a proof-of-concept example on your site using _ONE_ third-party library not covered in class such as:
 - A date library such as [DayJS](https://day.js.org/).
 - A charting library such as [`svelte-chartjs`](https://www.npmjs.com/package/svelte-chartjs).
 - A [UI library](https://studentsxstudents.com/5-best-svelte-ui-libraries-for-your-next-project-3632ca34daa8), such as: